ZCPower/Data-Structures-and-Algorithms/ProblemSolvingPatterns/Problem Solving Patterns.md

         - Use an object to collect a bunch of values(as keys) and their frequencies( as values)
         - This helps avoid the need for nested loops.
 Which would be a O(n^2) operation with strings/arrays.
         - Two seperate loops vastly better than a nested loop.
 O(2n) vs. O(n^2).
 ###  Multiple Pointers
+        - Create two values or references that each correspond to a different index in an array.
+        - Move these pointers towards the beginning, end, or middle of the array based on a provided condition.
+        -Can start on the same end, seperate ends or in the middle going opposite directions.
 ###  Sliding Window
 ### Divide and Conquer
 ###  Dynammic Programming